If your lawn suffers from broadleaf weeds… such weeds like dandelions, clover, creeping charlie (ground ivy) then this post is just for you.

 And by taking care of your weeds will result in you getting that amazing lawn you so long for.

 Now over the years we’ve tried many different types of herbicides on the market for the use on dandelions, clover and crabgrass.

 And over that time we always seem to keep converting back to a tried and tested herbicide called Tenacity.

 If you want to control and kill your weeds like a pro, then use what the professionals.

-Tenacity herbicide is considered to one of the best broadleaf weed killers on the market today.
+Tenacity herbicide is considered one of the best broadleaf weed killer for lawns and turf on the market today.
 I’ve been using it for quite a while now and I’m more than happy with the performance and results.